 "Well, of course not.
 He's barely out of Hogwarts himself, I wager, and a bloke.
 He wouldn't want girls to think he wasn't cool about it, or something.
 Besides, he does work in an apothecary, and it is a popular potion.
 He probably isn't embarrassed by it."

 "Even though we were clearly school shopping?
 Do you think everyone is really, you know, having sex?"
 Hermione said it on a whisper, slightly nervous that despite all logic, Molly Weasley would somehow hear the conversation.

 Hermione nodded, thoughtfully.
-"We're all in each other's business; it'd be a hard thing to keep totally quiet about, especially for the guys."
+"We're all in each other's business; it'd be a hard thing to keep totally quiet about, especially for the blokes."

 "Exactly."
 Ginny gave a wicked smile.
 "Doesn't stop them from hoping though, or the girls from buying 'just in case.'"

 Hermione grinned back, and the two pushed their way into the busy Flourish and Blotts.
 The store was busy, though not quite as bad as it had been in years past.
 Hermione pulled her book list from her bag and studied it, idly winding her way through the store to the textbook section.
 Ginny followed, fussing with her bag a bit, chattering in general about school and summer gossip she had gleaned.